lchangeon/hone/docs/configuration_guide.md

 #### Copy of source code

- All we have to do is drop all the source code there (contents of the "src" Github repo directory).
+ All we have to do is drop all the source code there (contents of the "hone" Github repo directory).
 The project should look like this :

  (Note that folders are shown with square brackets, files without)